Glaswartron/UniversalDialogueEditor/README.md

 # UniversalDialogEditor
-The standalone editor for the Unity Universal Dialog System (UDS) by Benedikt Wille
+The standalone editor for the Unity Universal Dialogue System (UDS) by Benedikt Wille.

+Not up-to-date with the current version of the UDS that is currently under development.